The DeanBeat: The most-anticipated games of 2021

 Back 4 Blood

-This game might not be anything more than a sequel to Left 4 Dead with better graphics.
+This game might not be anything more than a spiritual sequel to Left 4 Dead with better graphics.
 But hey, what’s wrong with that?
 Gamers have a lot of pent-up demand for this series of co-op zombie killing that hasn’t had an installment since 2009.
 The alpha test is happening now and the next-gen graphics look pretty amazing and the combat is intense.

 Developer/publisher: Turtle Rock Studios/Warner Bros.
-Interactive Entertainment (PC, Xbox and Microsoft consoles)
+Interactive Entertainment (PC, Xbox Series X/S, Xbox One)

 Ratchet & Clank: Rift Apart

-Nothing looked as compelling when it came to next-generation graphics on the PS5 as the demo of this game, which seamlessly switched environments from one to the next with no latency.
+Nothing looked as compelling when it came to next-generation graphics on the PS5 as the demo of this game, which seamlessly switches environments from one to the next with no latency.
 It has the same zany heroes and amusing gameplay that we’ve come to know over the decades.

 Developer/publisher: Insomniac Games/Sony (PS5)